Preorientations of the derived motivic multiplicative group: Model structures for algebras over operads in symmetric spectra and applications

-Still another approach is to simply quote \cite[Theorem II.4.5]{He} to obtain the global model structure for $\Sigma_n$-simplicial presheaves corresponding to \cite[Proposition 1.3]{Sh} and then impose cardinality bounds to see that this model structure is cofibrantly generated and even cellular.
-This is also done in \cite[Theorem 4.9]{Hi1} who attributes this result to Smith, and in \cite[Theorem 2.16]{Ba}.
-Hirschhorn or Smith localization then yields the ${\bf A}^1$-local model structure on $\Sigma_n$-simplicial presheaves, with generating sets of (trivial) cofibrations different from the ones the approach of \cite{Sh} yields.
-Propositions 2.1 of loc. cit is just the product model structure.
-When establish the motivic generalizations of Proposition 2.2 and Lemma 2.3 in \cite{Sh}, the arguments go through and yield a cofibrantly generated level model structure, which again is even cellular.
+Proposition 2.1 of loc. cit. is just the product model structure.
+When establishing the motivic generalizations of Proposition 2.2 and Lemma 2.3 in \cite{Sh}, the arguments go through and yield a cofibrantly generated level model structure, which again is even cellular.
 To see this, observe that (both classical and) motivic symmetric spectra are cellular because simplicial presheaves are cellular, and so are products of cellular model categories.
 To check the three conditions of \cite[Definition 12.1.1]{Hi2} for (motivic) symmetric spectra, first observe that the third condition is \cite[Proposition A.4]{Ho2}.
 We then use the adjunction $(T \otimes - , U=Forget)$ between symmetric sequences and symmetric spectra, where $U$ commutes with colims.
 The proof of the second condition is then similar to \cite[Lemma A.2]{Ho2}.
 Finally, for establishing the first property one proceeds as in the proof of \cite[Proposition A.8]{Ho2}.
 The argument there in fact slightly simplifies as we only have to consider one functor $T \otimes - $ rather than $F_n$ for fixed $n$ with intermediate considerations concerning $F_m$ for other values of $m$.
-Still another alternative to this cellular approach is to use the theorem of Jeff Smith on the existence of left Bousfield localizations for combinatorial model categories, which has been written up recently by Barwick \cite[Theorem 4.7]{Ba}.
-(Still another variant would be to apply a more recent localization theorem of Bousfield as done in the appendix of \cite{Sc}, and this is certainly not the end of the list of variants of proofs...)
+The level flat model structure on motivic symmetric spectra is left proper because the injective stable model structure which has more cofibrations and the same weak equivalences is left proper.
+To obtain the motivic version of \cite[Theorem 2.4]{Sh}, that is passing from the level to the stable model structure, one may apply Hirschhorn localization as in \cite[Definition 8.7]{Ho2} rather than checking the details corresponding to the ones in the proof of \cite[Theorem 2.4]{Sh}, as we have shown that the flat level model structure is cellular and left proper.
+Hence the flat stable model structure is also left proper.
+Note that it is right proper because the stable projective model structure is right proper.